solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 16. Select your newly created **targetcosmosdb** connection as the Destination date store.

-17. Select your collection from the drop-down menu.
-You will map your Blob storage file to the correct Cosmos DB collection.
+17. Select your container from the drop-down menu.
+You will map your Blob storage file to the correct Cosmos DB container.

 ![](../media/03-adf_correcttable.jpg)